-Editor's Note: After years of exhaustive study and evaluation of the data, STURP issued its Final Report in 1981.
-The following official summary of their conclusions was distributed at the press conference held after their final meeting in October 1981:
+Editor's Note: After years of exhaustive study and evaluation of the data and the submission of their research to highly regarded peer-reviewed scientific journals, the following official Summary of STURP's Conclusions was written by John Heller (in non-technical language) and distributed at the press conference held after STURP's final meeting in October 1981:

 No pigments, paints, dyes or stains have been found on the fibrils.
 X-ray, fluorescence and microchemistry on the fibrils preclude the possibility of paint being used as a method for creating the image.
 Ultra Violet and infrared evaluation confirm these studies.
 Computer image enhancement and analysis by a device known as a VP-8 image analyzer show that the image has unique, three-dimensional information encoded in it.
 Microchemical evaluation has indicated no evidence of any spices, oils, or any biochemicals known to be produced by the body in life or in death.
 It is clear that there has been a direct contact of the Shroud with a body, which explains certain features such as scourge marks, as well as the blood.
 However, while this type of contact might explain some of the features of the torso, it is totally incapable of explaining the image of the face with the high resolution that has been amply demonstrated by photography.